spsharman/spsharman.github.io/docs/categories/aci/tenant-building-blocks/index.md

 - **Endpoint Groups** - An Endpoint Group (EPG) classifies/accepts traffic coming into a given switch/interface/VLAN for security purposes.
 Contracts can be applied to/between EPGs to allow communication.
 - **Endpoint Security Group** - An Endpoint Security Group (ESG) classifies traffic within a VRF by MAC/IP/EPG/Tag for security purposes.
 Contracts can be applied to/between ESGs to allow communication.

+## So what's different than a traditional network...?

+The first thing that's different is that there's the concept of a Tenant, however as described above, the Tenant is just an administrative boundary - so nothing too confusing there (hopefully).

+The second thing that's different is that ACI has a configuration folder called an Application Profile which is where you create your VLANs, or in ACI terminology your EPGs.
+For example, you might create a Application Profile (folder) that is named `VLANS-10-20`, and in that folder you'd create EPGs for VLANS 10 to 20.

+Alternatively you might create an Application Profile (folder) which is named `online-boutique`, and in that folder you'd create the security groups (EPGs or ESGs) for your application.

+There's no right or wrong way to use Application Profiles, you simply decide how you want to organise your configuration.

+The third, and probably the hardest thing to wrap your head around, is that ACI allows you to have multiple VLANs (EPGs) on the same forwarding segment (BD).
+In a traditional network you would typically have a 1:1 relationship between a VLAN and a SVI, there might be a case where you might have more than one SVI per VLAN - the additional SVIs would be IP secondaries, however you would never see multiple VLANs per SVI (n:1).

-ACI is able to abstract the different building blocks to build extremely flexible (or confusing) network designs.
+ACI is able to attach multiple EPGs to a BD, each EPG can contain one or more VLANs allowing you to build extremely flexible (or confusing) network designs.

-## Bridge Domains and EPGs
+I find the best way to think about an EPG is to think that it is simply a security boundary containing one or more switches/interfaces and their associated VLANs.

+## What does this look like...?

 A diagram always (hopefully) speaks a thousand words...!

 In the diagram below you'll see how the building blocks hang together.
 There is a Tenant (demo) with a VRF (vrf-01).
 The VRF has 5x Bridge Domains each with one or more associated EPGs.

-Now what I should point out is that most (the vast majority) of customers will deploy a single BD:EPG design, in other words a single Subnet:VLAN design - more on that below.

 <div class="row" style="display: table;margin: 0 auto">
     <img src="./images/1.png" width="800" >
 </div>

+As you work from left to right on the diagram you'll see that the deployment options become increasingly flexible, or complex depending on how you view them.

+I should point out that most (the vast majority) of customers will deploy a single BD:EPG design, in other words a single Subnet:VLAN design.
+It's rare to see customers deploying multiple SVIs per BD.

-- **BD: vlan-10** - this is a Layer 2 Bridge Domain which has a single EPG (**vlan-10**).
+- **BD: vlan-10** - this is a Layer 2 Bridge Domain (i.e. there's no SVI), attached to the BD is a single EPG (**vlan-10**).
     - **EPG: vlan-10** - this EPG is used for "linux" hosts and classifies/accepts traffic on VLAN10 on interface 101/1/1 and interface 102/1/1.
+The default gateway for the workloads on VLAN10 must be an external router/firewall as there is no SVI on the BD.
 - **BD: 10.0.11.0_24** - this is a Layer 3 Bridge Domain with an SVI of 10.0.11.1/24, and a single EPG (**vlan-sg-10**).
     - **EPG: vlan-sg-10** - this EPG is used for "linux" hosts and classifies/accepts traffic on VLAN10 on interface 101/1/1 and interface 102/1/1.
 - **BD: 10.0.12.0_24** - this is a Layer 3 Bridge Domain with an SVI of 10.0.12.1/24, and it has two EPGS (**vlan-sg-20** and **vlan-sg-30**) which are isolated from each other.
     - **EPG: vlan-sg-20** - this EPG uses static switch/interface/vlan to match traffic.